Exauce-Malula/Generic_Data_Structures/README.md

 - Hash Map

 # Completed Structures
-As of the 17th September 2025, the dynamic array and Sibgly Linked List have been nearly completed.
+As of the 17th September 2025, the dynamic array and Singly Linked List have been nearly completed.
 However, they have yet to be tested.